JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

 ## 8. Conclusion

 The Shmong Face Matching System provides a robust and scalable architecture for facial recognition and matching.
 By following the setup instructions and understanding the core matching principles outlined in this document, developers can deploy this system on a new AWS account and extend its functionality as needed.

+*The system now displays photo counts on the Dashboard and relevant manager views.*

 Remember that the key to successful face matching is the prefix system (`user_` and `photo_`) and proper handling of the `matched_users` arrays in the DynamoDB photos table.